omegatee/RT-890-APRS-GPS-Feat/README.md

 ## omegatee Features / Modifications
 - All OEFW features plus:
-    -Full rewrite of UART code to support the new command shell and the GPS Receiver.
+    - Full rewrite of UART code to support the new command shell and the GPS Receiver.
     - New keyaction to send Position by APRS (not working yet).
     - Personal ID (editable with CHIRP) used as "myCALL" for APRS.
 SSID is fixed to 7.
+    - Startup Label (editable with CHIRP) used as Device Serial Number.
     - GPS Time shown on display.

 - Removed / unbugged: